Did you know that the largest moving part in your home is your garage door?

 A majority of families enter and exit their homes primarily through the garage door, relegating the front doors for visitors and special occasions.

-Garage doors are even busier in summer when children are home from school and bikes, sports equipment, and other toys are being taken out more often, home gardening activity sees a spike, and families generally come and go more for various activities and trips.
+Garage doors are even busier in summer – children are home from school and bikes, sports equipment, and other toys are being taken out more often.
+Home gardening activity sees a spike.
+Families generally come and go more for various activities and trips.
 Regular garage door maintenance and safety precautions are particularly important to keep in mind this time of year.

 Garage Door Safety Tips Checklist

 - Replace Old Springs.
 Your garage door’s springs are arguably the most important and most dangerous part of your door.
 Springs wear out.
 When they break, injury can result.
 If you have an older garage door, have your springs inspected by a professional technician and replaced if needed.
 If your door has two springs, replace both, even if one is not broken.
 This will not only prevent any damage caused by the breaking of the second spring, but also keep your door working efficiently.